-This Report is valid as of 27th April 2023 which is the date of the latest review of the data and technical information.
+This Report is valid as of 30th June 2023 which is the date of the latest review of the data and technical information.

 The information presented in this Report is based on technical reports provided by Cape Lambert Resources supplemented by our own inquiries and assumptions on risk.
-At the request of AM&A, copies of relevant technical reports and agreements were readily available and relevant references are listed in 6.0 - References.
+At the request of AM&A, copies of relevant technical reports and agreements were readily available and relevant references are listed at the end of this report.